 - Spread the fruit over the pastry base.

 - Brush the remaining filo sheets with butter, and scrunch them over the top (this is easier if you tear them into strips).
 When done, brush the top liberally with the rest of the melted butter.

 - Bake for 25-30 minutes, turning the tin halfway through for even baking.
 When the filo is nicely browned, remove from the oven and leave to cool on a cooling rack.

 - When the tart is fully cooled, dust with icing sugar if you like; or, leave the sweet fruit to do its magic on its own.

-You could use any fresh fruit – or tinned fruit – that you like.
-Harder, riper fresh fruit (such as apples) need a bit of cooking prior; if your pears are hard, do cook them with the apples.
+You could use any fresh, tinned, or [defrosted] frozen fruit that you like.
+Harder fresh fruit (such as apples) need a bit of cooking prior; if your pears or plums are also hard, do cook them with the apples.

-Tinned fruit’s obviously softer so requires no pre-cooking; if using tinned, sprinkle/grate the spices & ginger over the fruit in the traybake tin before scrunching over the filo topping.
+Tinned and [defrosted] frozen fruit is softer than fresh, so require no pre-cooking; if using only those and no fresh fruit, sprinkle/grate the spices & ginger over the fruit in the traybake tin before scrunching over the filo topping.

 I recently made this with 3 Cox’s apples, 4 plums, and leftover mixed [defrosted] frozen fruit.
 I grated 2″ of ginger root over the apples and plums whilst cooking on the hob, and added 1 tsp ground cinnamon, 1/2 tsp ground nutmeg, and 1/8 tsp ground cloves.
 (I also used Stork margarine instead of butter.)